-4. Install the reverse shift fork; then install the gear shift shaft making sure the thrust bearing and races are positioned correctly and the washers are in place.
+4. Install the reverse shift fork; then install the gear shift shaft making sure the spacer is installed as shown and the washer is in place.

-5. Install the high/low shift fork and engage the fork in the high/low cam slot in the gear shift shaft; then install the shift fork shaft.
+5. Install the high/low shift fork and engage the fork

+in the high/low cam slot in the gear shift shaft;